Adult ADHD (cont.)

 As a result of maturity, adults with ADHD may show little to no evidence of suffering from hyperactivity.
 For those who do, the symptoms and signs of hyperactivity as well as impulsivity and inattention associated with adult ADHD are generally similar to those in children and adolescents.
 However, how those symptoms are demonstrated tend to vary with age.
 Symptoms of ADHD include the following:

-- Often makes careless mistakes or fails to pay adequate attention to detail
+- Often makes careless mistakes or fails to pay adequate attention to details

 - Trouble paying attention during work or leisure activities

 - Does not seem to be listening when spoken to directly